vncg/react-admin/docs/List.md

 ### CSS API

-The `List` component accepts the usual `className` prop but you can override many class names injected to the inner components by React-admin thanks to the `classes` property (as most Material UI components, see their [documentation about it](https://material-ui.com/customization/overrides/#overriding-with-classes)).
+The `List` component accepts the usual `className` prop but you can override many class names injected to the inner components by vn-kooch-react-admin thanks to the `classes` property (as most Material UI components, see their [documentation about it](https://material-ui.com/customization/overrides/#overriding-with-classes)).
 This property accepts the following keys:

 * `root`: alternative to using `className`.
 Applied to the root element.
 * `header`: applied to the page header